 Daily Shikoku Budget

 While still not exactly a budget destination, we also found Shikoku to be in general a slightly more affordable part of the country to explore than some of the more popular destinations, especially around southern Honshu (like Toyko, Kyoto, Osaka, etc.).
-You can browse accommodation options for all budgets in the map below:

 The bigger cities on Shikoku all have several hostels and affordable bed and breakfasts, where a bed in a dormitory will set you back about 2,000 to 2,500¥, while a meal in an Izakaya (bar-restaurant) or Udon Noodle Shop costs about 1,000 to 1,500¥.